-Steve Miller is the Director of the International Security Program at the Belfer Center for Science and International Affairs in Harvard University’s Kennedy School of Government, and he is a Fellow of the American Academy of Arts and Sciences, where he is chair of the Committee on International Security Studies (CISS).
+Steve Miller is Director of the International Security Program at the Belfer Center for Science and International Affairs in Harvard University’s Kennedy School of Government.
+He is a Fellow of the American Academy of Arts and Sciences, where he is a member of the Committee on International Security Studies (CISS).
 Miller is

 Raymond Pierrehumbert is Halley Professor of Physics at the University of Oxford.
 He was a lead author on the IPCC Third Assessment Report, and a co-author of the National Research Council report on abrupt climate change.
 He was awarded a John Simon Guggenheim Fellowship in 1996, which was used to launch collaborative work on the climate of Early Mars with collaborators in Paris.
 He is a Fellow of the American Geophysical Union (AGU), a Fellow of the American Academy of Arts and Sciences, and has been named Chevalier de l’Ordre des Palmes Académiques by the Republic of France.
-Pierrehumbert’s central research interest is the use of fundamental physical principles to elucidate the behavior of the present and past climates of Earth and other planets, including the growing catalog of exoplanets.
-He leads the European Research Council Advance Grant project EXOCONDENSE.
+Pierrehumbert’s central research interest is the use

+Ramamurti Rajaraman is an emeritus professor of physics at Jawaharlal Nehru University.
+He is a founding member and former co-chair of the International Panel on Fissile Materials.
+He is also currently a member of the Asia Pacific Leadership Network, Council of the Pugwash Conference on Science & World Affairs, the Permanent Monitoring Panel on Mitigation of Terrorist Acts, World Federation of Scientists (Erice, Italy), the Editorial Board of “Science and Global Security,” and of the Board of Governors of the Centre for the Study of Developing Societies (New Delhi).
 His research areas in pure physics include nuclear theory, particle physics, quantum field theory, quantum Hall systems, anomalous gauge theories, and Soliton physics.
 He has also worked on areas of public policy including higher education, nuclear energy and disarmament.
 The latter body of work was recognized by the 2014 Leo Szilard Lectureship Award by the American Physical Society.
-His work covers nuclear weapon accidents, civil defense, India’s nuclear doctrine, minimal deterrence and anti-missile and early warning systems.
+His work covers nuclear weapon accidents, civil defence, India’s nuclear doctrine, minimal deterrence and anti-missile and early warning systems.
 He has analyzed the Indo-US nuclear agreement and its impact on both India’s civilian nuclear program and its nuclear arsenal.
 He has written about fissile material production in India and Pakistan and the radiological effects of nuclear weapon accidents.

 Robert Rosner (Chair) is the chair of the Bulletin’s Science and Security Board and is the William E. Wrather Distinguished Service Professor in the Departments of Astronomy & Astrophysics and Physics, and the Harris School of Public Policy Studies at the University of Chicago.
 Rosner served as Director of Argonne National Laboratory, where he had also served as Chief Scientist.
 His current scientific research is mostly in the areas of laboratory and astrophysical

 Richard Somerville is Distinguished Professor Emeritus and Research Professor at Scripps Institution of Oceanography, University of California, San Diego.
 His research is focused on critical physical processes in the climate system, especially the role of clouds and the important feedbacks that can occur as clouds change with a changing climate.
 His broader interests include all aspects of climate, including climate science outreach and the interface between science and public policy.
 He was a Coordinating Lead

 Author of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC); the IPCC shared the 2007 Nobel Peace Prize equally with Al Gore.
 Somerville is a Fellow of the American Association for the Advancement of Science, the American Geophysical Union, and the American Meteorological Society.
 He has received both the Climate Communication Prize and the Ambassador Award of the American Geophysical Union, as well as awards from the American Meteorological Society for both his research and his popular book, The Forgiving Air: Understanding Environmental Change.

 Sharon Squassoni is Research Professor at the Institute for International Science and Technology Policy, Elliott School of International Affairs, at the George Washington University.
 Previously, she directed the Proliferation Prevention Program at the Center for Strategic and International Studies and was a senior scholar at the Carnegie Endowment for International Peace, both in Washington, DC.
 She has specialized in nuclear nonproliferation, arms control and security policy for three decades, serving in the US government at the Arms Control and Disarmament Agency, the State Department, and the Congressional Research Service.
 She received a Bachelor of Arts degree from the State University of New York at Albany, a master’s in public management from the University of Maryland, and a master’s in national security strategy from the National War College.

-Jon Wolfsthal is director of the Nuclear Crisis Group, an independent project of Global Zero.
+Jon Wolfsthal is Director of the Nuclear Crisis Group, an independent project of Global Zero.
 Wolfsthal served previously as Special Assistant to the President of the United States for National Security Affairs and senior director at the National Security Council for arms control and nonproliferation.
 During his time in government he was involved in almost every aspect of US nuclear weapons, arms control, nonproliferation and security policy.
-Previously, Wolfsthal was the Deputy Director of the Center for Nonproliferation Studies at the Monterey Institute of International Studies, and served for three years as special advisor to Vice President Biden on issues of nuclear security and nonproliferation.
-He served in several capacities during the 1990s at the US Department of Energy, including an on-the-ground assignment in North Korea during 1995-96.
-With Joseph Cirincione, he is the author of Deadly Arsenals: Tracking Weapons of Mass Destruction.
-He is a non-resident fellow with the Carnegie Endowment for International Peace and with the Managing the Atom Project at Harvard University.
+Previously, Wolfsthal was the Deputy Director of the Center for Nonproliferation Studies at the Monterey Institute of International Studies, and served for three years as special

-reports on the American West; the consulting executive editor for the launch of Key West, a regional magazine start-up directed by renowned magazine guru Roger Black; and the top editor for award-winning newsweeklies in San Francisco and Phoenix.
+John Mecklin is the editor-in-chief of the Bulletin of the Atomic Scientists.
+Previously, he was editor- in-chief of Miller-McCune (since renamed Pacific Standard), an award-winning national magazine that focused on research-based solutions to major policy problems.
+Over the preceding 15 years, he was also: the editor of High Country News, a nationally acclaimed magazine that reports on the American West; the consulting executive editor for the launch of Key West, a regional magazine start-up directed by renowned magazine guru Roger Black; and the top editor for award-winning newsweeklies in San Francisco and Phoenix.
 In an earlier incarnation, he was an investigative reporter at the Houston Post and covered the Persian Gulf War from Saudi Arabia and Iraq.
-Writers working at his direction have won many major journalism contests, including the George Polk Award and the Investigative Reporters and Editors certificate.
+Writers working at his direction have won many major journalism contests, including the George Polk Award, the Investigative Reporters and Editors certificate, and the Sidney Hillman Award for reporting on social justice issues.
 Mecklin holds a master in public administration degree from Harvard’s Kennedy School of Government.

 About the Bulletin of the Atomic Scientists